Zeolando/.github/profile/README.md

 ## Welcome to our GitHub Repository

-The **Zeolando** project aims at understanding how zeolites behave under real-world conditions, *operando* conditions, by combining reactive neural network potentials with *operando* spectroscopy.
+The **Zeolando** project aims at understanding how zeolites behave under *operando* conditions, i.e. real-world conditions used during catalytic processes, by combining reactive neural network potentials with *operando* spectroscopy.

 This GitHub repository serves as a hub for our research tools, workflows and data.